CircuitChaos/OpenMicron/README.md

 5. Again read full radio memory with `omi read`
 6. Send me two .omi files (or hex diff between them + model name) and information about what exactly did you change

-Alternatively, you can always submit a PR :)
+Alternatively, you can always submit a pull request :)

 ## Further documentation